 undertake research and survey seabird populations;

-lobby for effective environmental protection;
+advocate for effective environmental stewardship;

 rescue oiled seabirds;